 - For male applicants with children, the limit can be extended by the actual time taken off as paternity leave or – if their partner is working at least 80% FTE (full-time equivalent) – three months per child, whichever is longer.

-- Applicants must be able to attend an interview in Heidelberg, Germany (or optionally online), on 9 or 10 November 2021.
+- Applicants must be able to attend an online interview, on 21 or 22 November 2023.

-*Applicants must have published at least one senior author research paper in an international peer reviewed journal from independent work carried out in their own laboratory.
-EMBO will consider papers published on preprint servers (arXiv, bioRxiv, PeerJ, etc), but a senior author publication in an international peer reviewed journal is still a requirement.
-Your senior author paper should have “accepted” status by the time of the interview (9 or 10 November 2021).
+* – EMBO will consider papers published on preprint servers (arXiv, bioRxiv, PeerJ, etc), but a senior author publication in an international peer-reviewed journal is still a requirement.
+Your senior author paper should have “accepted” status by the time of the interview (21 of 22 November 2023).